Updated WWE Money in the Bank Lineup | 411MANIA

 Updated WWE Money in the Bank Lineup

-WWE has an updated lineup for Money in the Bank following Monday’s episode of Raw.
+WWE has an updated lineup for Money in the Bank following Friday’s episode of Smackdown.
 You can check out the updated card for the show below.
 It airs on July 18th via Peacock in the US and WWE Network everywhere else, and will be the first PPV with live fans since WrestleMania 37 and before that since Elimination Chamber in March of 2020.

 The updated lineup is: